adamsoutar/SuperBAS/README.md

 **People who played around with home computers in the 80s like the Spectrum or Amstrad can feel alienated by programming for modern PCs**, and emulators or interpreters for old languages are plagued by low speed or dated sugar-less syntax.

 SuperBAS fixes that!
-It is designed to match your rose-tinted view of older BASIC languages, not the frustration you felt with certain features, and it compiles right down to native binaries or runs right in a webpage with C# and JS transpilation.
+It is designed to match your rose-tinted view of older BASIC languages, not the frustration you felt with certain features, and it compiles down to native binaries or runs right in a webpage with C# and JS transpilation.
 SuperBAS is not emulated or interpreted.

 ## Targets